ahmedelk91/multiplayer-tictactoe-challenge/README.md

 In this challenge you will build a networked multiplayer Tic Tac Toe game.

-This means two different users on two different clients should be able to navigate to the game and play Tic Tac Toe against each other in realtime.
+This means two different users on two different clients should be able to navigate to the game and play Tic Tac Toe against each other in real-time.

 Below is an example of the kind of multiplayer behavior we are looking for.